Port wine: Tawny

 Tawny ports are wines usually made from red grapes that are aged in wooden barrels exposing them to gradual oxidation and evaporation.
 As a result of this oxidation, they mellow to a golden-brown color.
 The exposure to oxygen imparts "nutty" flavours to the wine, which is blended to match the house style.
 They are sweet or medium dry and typically consumed as a dessert wine, but can also pair with a main course.

 When a port is described as tawny, without an indication of age, it is a basic blend of wood-aged port that has spent time in wooden barrels, typically at least three years.

 Reserve tawny port (produced by Borges, Calem, Croft, Cruz, Graham, Kopke, and other houses) has been aged about seven years.

 Above this are tawny with an indication of age, which represent a blend of several vintages.
 The target age profile, in years in wood, is stated on the label, usually 10, 20, 30, or 40 years.
 These ports are produced by most houses.

 It is also possible to produce an aged white port in this manner, with some shippers now marketing aged white ports.

-In some places, such as Canada and Australia, tawny may also be used to describe any port-style wine that is not produced in Portugal as per agreement with EU.
+In some places, such as Canada and Australia, 'tawny' may also be used to describe any port-style wine that is not produced in Portugal, in accordance with an agreement with the EU.